apple-gym/apple-gym/readme.md

 # apple-gym

 *Warning: This code is messy.
 It's not intended to be easy to run, and I probobly wont have time to help you run it.
 It's shared in the hope that it will help someone, but that someone will have to be a good python programmer.
-If you like it, please help make it better by submitting a PR with documentation of improvement.*
+If you have problems, make a well documented issue.
+If you like it, please help make it better by submitting a PR or contributing docs.*

 A RL gym environment for picking apples from a tree with a fruit picking attachement